A leaker who is primarily known for Call of Duty information, not Grand Theft Auto, has shared a claim about Grand Theft Auto 6.

 The pattern is consistent and practical.
 Why?
 Because online is a different matter.
 Rockstar needs to stabilize the servers after testing them out first.
 When GTA 6 launches, millions of players will be downloading, installing, and trying to play it at the same time.
 Adding an online mode to that day-one surge multiplies the server load exponentially.

-The GTA Online launch in 2013 was marred by repeated server crashes, player progress loss, and an experience that was nearly unplayable for the first week.
+Open this market in The BookieThe GTA Online launch in 2013 was marred by repeated server crashes, player progress loss, and an experience that was nearly unplayable for the first week.
 Rockstar does not want a repeat of that with the next GTA.
 Staggering the online launch gives the studio time to monitor the single-player rollout before bringing the online servers live when the initial download surge has settled.

-Get the GTA BOOM weekly briefing.
+Get GTA BOOM in your feed.

-Another reason is that.
-Rockstar builds single-player campaigns that it wants players to experience before being pulled into the multiplayer ecosystem.
+Another reason is that Rockstar builds single-player campaigns that it wants players to experience before being pulled into the multiplayer ecosystem.
 If GTA Online is available from day one, a significant portion of the player base will skip the story entirely and jump straight into multiplayer, undermining the narrative Rockstar spent seven years and potentially $3 billion crafting.
 The delay gives the single-player campaign, the story of Jason and Lucia, room to breathe.
 Lastly, the single-player campaign sells the game, but it's the online mode that retains the audience and generates ongoing revenue through in-game purchases.

 These are two different business objectives, and Rockstar benefits from giving each one its own moment.
 The launch generates massive media coverage focused on the story, the world, the technical achievement, and the reviews.
 The online launch, a few weeks later, generates a second wave of coverage, re-engages players who may have completed the story, and kicks off the monetization engine that will fund the game's long-term content updates.